Todd Haley's familiarity with the Cowboys organization could give him an advantage.

 The Giants are going to beat the Raiders with or without Eli Manning.
 Who are we kidding?
 Coach Tom Coughlin's not going to let his team lose to a Tom Cable outfit.
 Steve Smith has been one of the best wide receivers in the league through four games -- and it will take more than the best cornerback in the game to slow him down.
 I talked to Justin Tuck on Thursday afternoon and he talked about how the Giants always seem to rally around injuries and other distractions.
 If Manning doesn't play, I think David Carr will be just fine.
 As long as he doesn't have any flashbacks of playing behind the Texans' offensive line, it shouldn't be much of a problem.

 Can Jim Zorn find a way to lead his team to a win with all this turmoil going on?
 Dan Snyder and Vinny Cerrato have made an interesting move in bringing in offensive consultant Sherman Lewis to help right the offensive ship.
 What they've done is embarrass a good man in the process.
 Bully for offensive coordinator Sherman Smith for saying what was on his mind once Lewis was hired.
-This franchise is stumbling all over itself right now.
+This is franchise stumbling all over itself right now.
 Would anyone be surprised if they lost to the Panthers on Sunday?
 Didn't think so.

-The Beast is headed to Philly to watch Donovan McNabb and Michael Vick on the same field: I'm eager to see how many snaps Eagles coach Andy Reid gives Vick in the shotgun.
+The Beast is headed to Philly to watch Donovan McNabb and Michael Vick on the same field: I'm anxious to see how many snaps Eagles coach Andy Reid gives Vick in the shot gun.
 My best guess is eight or nine.
 And I think he'll see some snaps in the red zone.
 How will McNabb react?
 We're about to find out.
 If it's a blowout -- as I expect it to be -- then there won't be any problem.
 I think poor Josh Johnson's in for a long day.
 He'll be scrambling for his life -- and Eagles defensive end Trent Cole will have at least two sacks.
 Huge day coming for Brent Celek.
 Write that one down, folks.
 Clip and save.